OV1-17

-History
+Background

 The Orbiting Vehicle satellite program arose from a US Air Force initiative, begun in the early 1960s, to reduce the expense of space research.
 Through this initiative, satellites would be standardized to improve reliability and cost-efficiency, and where possible, they would fly on test vehicles or be piggybacked with other satellites.
 In 1961, the Air Force Office of Aerospace Research (OAR) created the Aerospace Research Support Program (ARSP) to request satellite research proposals and choose mission experiments.
 The USAF Space and Missiles Organization created their own analog of the ARSP called the Space Experiments Support Program (SESP), which sponsored a greater proportion of technological experiments than the ARSP.
 Five distinct OV series of standardized satellites were developed under the auspices of these agencies.

 The OV1 program, managed by Lt.
 Col. Clyde Northcott Jr. was an evolution of the 2.7 m "Scientific Passenger Pods" (SPP), which, starting on 2 October 1961, rode piggyback on suborbital Atlas missile tests and conducted scientific experiments during their short time in space.
 General Dynamics received a $2 million contract on 13 September 1963 to build a new version of the SPP (called the Atlas Retained Structure (ARS)) that would carry a self-orbiting satellite.
 Once the Atlas missile and ARS reached apogee, the satellite inside would be deployed and thrust itself into orbit.
 In addition to the orbital SPP, General Dynamics would create six of these satellites, each to be 3.66 m long with a diameter of .762 m, able to carry a 136 kg payload into a circular 805 km orbit.

 Dubbed "Satellite for Aerospace Research" (SATAR), the series of satellites was originally to be launched from the Eastern Test Range on Atlas missions testing experimental Advanced Ballistic Re-Entry System (ABRES) nosecones.
 However, in 1964, the Air Force transferred ABRES launches to the Western Test Range causing a year's delay for the program.
 Moreover, because WTR launches would be into polar orbit as opposed to the low-inclination orbits typical of ETR launches, less mass could be lofted into orbit using the same thrust, and the mass of the SATAR satellites had to be reduced.

 Prior to the quadruple launch of which OV1-17 was a part, there had been 16 satellites in the OV1 series, the first orbited on January 21, 1965.
 After OV1-1, the last ABRES test launch, OV1-2 through 12 were launched on decommissioned Atlas D ICBMs, with the exception of OV1-6, launched via the Titan IIIC tasked for the Manned Orbiting Laboratory test flight.
 OV1-13 and OV1-14 were the first to be launched on a decommissioned Atlas F.

 The Orbiting Vehicle program was succeeded by the Space Test Program, managed by the Space Missile Organization's Space Experiments Support Program, which had absorbed the ARSP in 1968, and OV1-17 was launched under its auspices.
 The OV1 program ultimately comprised 22 missions, the last flying on 19 September 1971.